Mike Bernardo: Marriage

-Mike Bernardo was married to singer Beshara Ornellas.
-They were married on 5 April 1999 and the marriage lasted a brief 10 months when Beshara left on 14 February 2000.
+Bernardo was married to singer Beshara Ornellas.
+They were married on 5 April 1999 and the marriage lasted only 10 months; Ornellas left on 14 February 2000.

 Religion

-Mike Bernardo was a deeply religious man.
+Bernardo was a deeply religious man.
 His belief in God played an important role in his fighting career and life: "Before the fight I say a prayer that God keep us both safe.
 And his will be done.
 In my heart there's no vengeance, I don't wanna inflict pain just because I want to inflict pain, but because I want to compete against the person that I am competing with.
 We're both competitors in the same line of work and we're just putting our skills together to see who's better than the other one on the day.
 My message is that there is hope for all of us, there's hope for every single one.
 Jesus is the saviour, and he's the way to offer hope, love, and also hope in healing as well.
 And with him with us we can achieve anything we want to achieve.
 That is my message."

 Death

 Bernardo died on February 14, 2012, at the age of 42.
-According to News24, the cause of death was unknown.
-Mike is survived by his long-term partner Claire Oschmann and their two children, Kai Oschmann-Barnardo and Sascha Oschmann-Barnardo.
+According to News24, his cause of death was unknown.
+He is survived by his long-term partner Claire Oschmann and their two children, Kai Oschmann-Barnardo and Sascha Oschmann-Barnardo.